sohanroy1360/sohanr.github.io/content/projects/master-thesis-gkn-kth-2025/index.md

     target: '_blank'
 ---

- The method uses a metaheuristic approach for optimizing the pressure distribution and a Modified Garabedian-McFadden (MGM) algorithm for geometry creation.
-The optimizer takes less than a day and the MGM algorithm calculates the geometry from the pressure curve in less than an hour!
+Traditionally, aero engine components are designed employing a manual iterative design-test-make_changes process.
+Such methods require the designer's immense experience and few months to even a year.
+This project develops and validates a two-step inverse design algorithm for aggressive inter-compressor ducts.
+The method uses a metaheuristic approach for optimizing the duct wall pressure distribution and a Modified Garabedian-McFadden (MGM) algorithm for geometry creation.
+The optimizer takes less than a day and the MGM algorithm calculates the 3-D geometry from the pressure curve in less than an hour!

  {{< video src="geometry-progression-video.mp4" controls="yes" >}}
  <p align="center"><em> Evolution of geometry from a straight duct to an ICD</em></p>